P06 - Jupiter

 The planet is the largest object in the solar system after the Sun.

-The shadow of Jupiter is not failure.
-It is the inflation that precedes failure.
+Not failure — the inflation that precedes failure.
 The king who forgets he drew the sky by lot and starts to believe he deserved it.
 The expansion that doesn't stop at the natural limit.
-Zeus disguising himself as a god of virginity to seduce a follower of the goddess of virginity.
+Zeus disguising himself as the goddess of virginity to seduce her follower.
 The story that has grown so large it no longer needs to be true.
 The optimism that curdles into certainty.
-The generous benefactor who expects the beneficiaries to be grateful in perpetuity.

 Jupiter makes things bigger.
 The question is whether bigger is what was needed.